Ivan Molton, PhD

 Lab Director & Principal Investigator

-In his free time, Ivan loves sea kayaking, playing music, and spending time with his wife and twin daughters.
+In his free time, Ivan loves sea kayaking, backpacking, creating bad electronic music, and spending time with his wife and twin daughters.

-Katie is our Research Coordinator is originally from Minnesota.
-Katie moved to Washington to attend the University of Puget Sound in Tacoma where she studied Psychology and Neuroscience.
+Katie is originally from Minnesota and moved to Washington to attend the University of Puget Sound in Tacoma where she studied Psychology and Neuroscience.
 Katie brings previous research experience with her to this role, having worked on pediatric endocrinology and gastroenterology FDA clinical trials, as well as previous research at UW in adult emergency medicine.

 In her free time, Katie likes to go for walks along the Puget Sound, hike, play board games, and pet any dog she encounters.